Best Practices for Retiring Printers

 Many printers and multifunction devices can send scanned documents or system reports to external email addresses.
 To do this, SMTP account information is required.
 Check if this has been configured.
 If the settings include the password for an email account, change the password for the account.

 A particular risk is that it is quite common to use Gmail accounts to send emails from multifunction devices as it is easy, reliable and free.
 However Gmail stores all message sent via its SMTP service into the Sent folder of the mailbox.
 Thus the account may contain hundreds or thousands of scanned documents.
 If the credentials for the account leak because they can be retrieved from the device, this exposes every scanned document.
-Thus it is important to change the SMTP password every time a device leaves your control.
+Thus it is important to change the SMTP password every time a device leaves your control or delete the associated App Password.

 Check File Shares